-So You’ve Booked A Photoshoot, keep reading about preparing for a photoshoot, tips and general advice!
+So You’ve Booked A Photoshoot, keep reading about preparing for a photoshoot, tips for models and general advice!

 For photoshoot tips, this is aimed at those doing model portfolios, and actors head-shots/agency photos.
 But much can apply for commercial portraits too, just exchange the clothes for a suit!

 Well first of all lets look to the wardrobe, as I operate on location 99.9% of the time the ability to swap clothing and mix matching a few outfits is essential, so being smart if you are modelling is a must!
 So a list of a few things that can easily be mixed and matched and create several different looks:

 - Jeans; a catch all solution to the bottom part of the body, but avoid jeans with rips, tears, stains or that make you look like you have 2 rear ends, any kind of printing on as its about mixing and matching.